Top 5 CRED Interview Questions For SDE Role

 Preparation tip: Read Alex Xu’s System Design Interview (Volume 1 at minimum) and study DDIA for idempotency, consistency, and fault tolerance.
 For the managerial portion, prepare a STAR-format “Work Document”, a structured write-up of your top 3 projects with quantified impact.
 Candidates who do this consistently report feeling far more confident in the final round.

-Top 5 CRED SDE Interview Questions (With Approach)
+Top CRED Interview Questions With Approach

-1. Design a Key-Value Based Caching System
+Question 1: Design a Key-Value Based Caching System

 What CRED evaluates: